tusharsadhwani/blog/src/pages/post/builtins.md

 8746615722250
 ```

 > There's actually a lot more to speak about magic methods in Python, as they form the backbone of the object-oriented, duck-typed nature of Python.
 But, that's a story for another blog.
+>
-Stay tuned if you're interested 😉
+> Stay tuned if you're interested 😉

 ### `type`: The class factory

-If `object` is the father of all classes, `type` is the grandfather.
+If `object` is the father of all objects, `type` is father of all "classes".
+As in, while all objects inherit from `object`, all classes inherit from `type`.

 `type` is the builtin that can be used to dynamically create new classes.
 Well, it actually has two uses: